Jason1993/Convolutional-Neural-Network/README.md

 # Convolutional-Neural-Network
 This is a 3 layers Convolutional Neural Network.
 It has two convolution layers and one fully connected layer.
-Since it is a simple demon, I didn't write layers as classes, instead I wrote layers as functions for simplicity.
+Since it is a simple demon, layers was not written as classes, instead I wrote layers as functions for simplicity.
 The detailled structure of the network as be shown as the following.

 ## Detailed Structure
 Data -> Convolution -> ReLU -> Max-pooling -> Convolution -> ReLU -> Max-pooling -> Dropout -> Dense -> ReLU -> Dense -> Softmax -> Output.

 ## Some Hyper Parameters
-In convolution layers, I use same padding, and stride = 1.
+In convolution layers, Padding is 'same' padding, and stride = 1.

-In max-pooling layers, I use filter size = 2*2, stride = 2.
+In max-pooling layers, filter size is (2*2), and stride = 2.

-I use mini-batch stochastic gradient descent, and batch_size = 100, so there are 600 mini-batches in total.
+This program uses mini-batch stochastic gradient descent, and batch_size = 100, so there are 600 mini-batches in total.
 Running an epoch over the all 600 mini-batches will take about 15 minutes on my laptop.

 ## Results
 Running an epoch over all 60000 training items is quite time consuming.
 I just run 10 epoches on the training set, and then make predictions on test set, and the accuracy is 97.98%.
 If increase the epoch number to about 20, the accuracy will improve as reaching over 99%.